Access

 Dogs

-Service dogs and therapy dogs are welcome, please include a note on your booking giving me a heads up.
+Service dogs and therapy dogs are welcome, please include a note on your booking giving us a heads up.

 Temperature

-I have two radiators in the main coworking area, these are controlled by a Hive thermostat that I can adjust.
+We have two radiators in the main coworking area, these are controlled by a Hive thermostat that we can adjust.
+The radiators are not on during summer months.

 Please dress appropriately for the weather (and sitting still at a desk).